 Life on the westside is often about getting away from it all and there are plenty of places to leave your urban blues behind.
 You can stroll through the West Duwamish Greenbelt, an extended forest full of trails where you might encounter foxes, frogs, and various birds of prey; or, head to Lincoln Park on the west side of the area where you will find 135 acres with forest trails, picnic tables, tennis courts, ball fields, a saltwater swimming pool, playgrounds, grassy fields, and rocky beaches.

-Alki Beach is another popular escape, where you will find miles of sandy beaches and tidepools as well as a 2.5 mile walkway that is popular with joggers, cyclists, skateboarders, and people watchers.
-Take a (free) tour of the Alki Point Lighthouse and take a picture with the 6-foot replica of the Statue of Liberty, dedicated in 2007 as a symbol of the Seattle’s commitment to freedom, liberty, and compassion.
+Alki Beach is another popular escape, where you will find miles of sandy beaches and tidepools as well as a 2.5-mile walkway that is popular with joggers, cyclists, skateboarders, and people-watchers.
+Take a (free) tour of the Alki Point Lighthouse and take a picture with the 6-foot replica of the Statue of Liberty, dedicated in 2007 as a symbol of Seattle’s commitment to freedom, liberty, and compassion.

 You will not find the overt opulence and sparkle of a big city on the westside either.
 Walk around any of the neighborhoods and you will find a lot of history, but not a lot of modernity.
 For folks in West Seattle, life is more about community than change.